 SANDING DECK SURFACE

 Sanding opens the pores of wood to accept stain, and also removes loose or deteriorated wood fiber that generally leads to premature coating failure and poor results.
 Sanding can also be utilized to blend or remove remaining stain after the deck stripping process.
 Even NEW Wood usually needs sanded due to "mill-glaze" resulting from the Planing Process , which compresses wood fiber, and "polishes" new wood making coating penetration virtually impossible.
 New wood should be sanded to remove possible mill glaze, or to remove grayed wood fiber if deck has weathered unprotected during the drying process.
 Sanding will always increase the adhesion and performance of your coating system.

 For potentially dangerous sanding dust, use paper disposable dust collection bags, and dispose of properly.
 Use only vacuum capturing sanders, and sweep and wipe clean all surfaces immediately after sanding.
 Pets and family should not be exposed to sanded surfaces until wood is sealed and protected.

-Please visit us at PaintSource.net for project assistance BEFORE you build your deck.
+Please visit us at PaintSource.net for valuable information BEFORE you build your deck.
 Wood must be back and end-grain coated for optimal performance.